davidkhem/davidkhem/README.md

 ## Hi, I'm David 👋

 ## I really enjoy learning languages and frameworks like JavaScript and React.
-I also enjoy wireframing, UI, UX, and design.
+I also enjoy wireframing, UI and UX design.

 🏡 [website][website] **|**
 🏡 [dev.to] **|**